Iype Thoma Kathanar: Reformation in Malankara Church

-He also oversaw the construction of the wooden bridge in front of the Paliyakara church.
-Under his supervision, a formal accounting system with book keeping was established to manage the church finances in a proper manner.
+Rev. Kovoor also supervised the construction of a wooden bridge in front of Paliyakara Church.
+During his tenure, a formal accounting and bookkeeping system was introduced to ensure the systematic management of church finances.

-The liturgical reformation undertaken by him led to the first formal Malayalam translation of the Thaksa i.e. the West Syriac Jacobite version of St. James Liturgy, with necessary corrections, deletions and revisions made as per the basic principles of reformation in Malankara that were established a few decades ago by Abraham Malpan.
-In 1872, after getting approval from Mathews Mar Athanasius Metropolitan, this revised Liturgy was formally published in Malayalam and printed at CMS Press, Kottayam.
-This revised translated Liturgy was followed in eight churches including Maramon Church.
+His liturgical reforms culminated in the first formal Malayalam translation of the Thaksa, the West Syriac Jacobite recension of the Liturgy of St. James.
+The translation incorporated revisions, omissions, and modifications in accordance with the reform principles established in Malankara by Abraham Malpan several decades earlier.
+In 1872, with the approval of Mathews Mar Athanasius, the revised liturgy was published in Malayalam and printed at the CMS Press in Kottayam.
+The translated and revised liturgical text was subsequently adopted in eight churches, including Maramon Church.